Hip Labral Tear Specialists Eugene

 About Hip Labral Tear

-Many hip labral tears can be managed conservatively without surgery.
-Physical therapy focuses on restoring hip mobility, building joint stability, and addressing the movement faults driving impingement — and for those who need surgery, structured pre- and post-op rehab dramatically improves outcomes.
+Many hip labral tears can be managed without surgery.
+Physical therapy restores hip mobility, builds joint stability, and addresses movement faults that drive impingement.
+When surgery is needed, structured rehab improves recovery outcomes.

 Expected Recovery Window